 Is there anything different or special about the martial arts used by the shinobi?
 What do records like the Shoninki, Bansenshukai and Shinobi Hiden say?

-None of the historical records have instructions on fighting techniques.
+None of the historical records has instructions on fighting techniques.
 No universal or specific ninja martial arts system have been specified.

 For instance, the Bansenshukai mentions that ninja should train in swordsmanship, but provide no specific instructions or school where this would be taught.